CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 > Then briefly describe each of the major functions, perhaps with level-4 #### headers.

 ### Major data structures
+    grid- stores the grid string, a list of player objects,and goldNuggets.
+It should contain all the information to describe the current game state of nuggets.
+Additionally, it will have methods to send the grid with the correct amount of information to any player and spectator. gridPoint
+    player-

 > A language-independent description of the major data structure(s) in this program.
 > Mention, but do not describe, any libcs50 data structures you plan to use.